habedi/cogitator/README.md

 ### Features

 * Provides unified sync/async API for CoT strategies
-* Supports using OpenAI and Ollama as LLM providers
+* Supports using OpenAI, Ollama, and OpenRouter as LLM providers
 * Supports structured model output with Pydantic validation
 * Includes a customizable benchmarking framework (see [benches](benches))
 * Includes implementations of popular CoT strategies and frameworks like